Scott's latest book,

+The market collapse of 2008 remains a vivid memory today, not least for investors who are still trying to recover.
+For Scott Nations, a Chicago-based financial engineer, it is but one of a series of meltdowns that have periodically shaken the country’s financial stability.
 In “A History of the United States in Five Crashes,” he provides crisp profiles on the crashes in 1907, 1929, 1987 and, yes, 2008, along with the 2010 “flash crash”—all in a lean, drive-ahead writing style that is a pleasure to read.

 Nations, CNBC contributor, president of NationsShares, and author of Options Math for Traders (2012), writes about five significant U.S. stock market crashes in 1907, 1929, 1987, 2008, and 2010, respectively.
 These crashes have similar characteristics, and each defined an ensuing period of economic challenges.
 Nations cites a great many sources, including economic reports, government documents, trade magazines, and newspapers.
 He covers the specific details of each crash and explores how and why each occurred.
 Covering complex responses, from investment trusts to the Troubled Asset Relief Program (TARP), makes for content that may be complex for the general reader, but the minute-to-minute details are fascinating.
 Readers who enjoy financial history, political economy, and the work of Andrew Ross Sorkin may find this all interesting.
 Nations insightfully relays the parallel experiences of stock market meltdowns, the events that led up to them, and their resulting economic and social ramifications.

 The five market crashes Nations (The Complete Book of Option Spreads and Combinations, 2014, etc.) chronicles are comparatively recent, the first from 1907, the last from 2010.
 This lifts some of the predictive power from the author’s argument, since the so-called panic of 1893 was easily as severe as any of its successors, while some of the crashes of the early republican era were similarly devastating.
 Even so, the overarching points are valuable.
 Nations points out that investment in the market is key in moving the economy forward and that it has indeed led to individual enrichment; he notes that a dollar invested in 1899 would have been worth nearly $157 at the time of the 2010 hiccup.
 However, he adds, had we not experienced the ruinous crash of 1907, the whole package would have been worth another $45 or so, and if we had been able to avoid the five worst days of the ever cresting and falling cycle, then that dollar would have been worth $319.24.
 Nations describes some of the mechanisms for these moments of free fall, ranging from malfeasance in the market to technical glitches in our increasingly prevalent computer-driven trades.
 Interestingly, some of the market crashes, by the author’s account, were set in motion by the government’s doing the right thing in restraining monopoly, short trades, and other examples of the free market gone bad.
 Do what we will to avoid them, though, crashes are a function of that market and the people who participate in them, fiscal evidence of uncertainty and fear.
 As Nations also writes, though the climb back can be agonizingly slow, the market eventually recovers.
 In an account with more villains than heroes, indifferently written but full of useful object lessons, Nations concludes with the warning that for all that, “it will crash again.”